Table of Contents

 Variable Declaration Requirements

-All variables in gosh must be explicitly declared with either local
+All variables in gosh must be explicitly declared with either local or export:

 # Local variables (current shell only)